 - Day 3: After a free morning, take the scenic flight to Coldfoot, then a ground shuttle back to Fairbanks, crossing the Arctic Circle and stopping along the Dalton Highway and the Yukon River to see auroras.

 - Day 5: Ride the Alaska Railroad south to Talkeetna with a stopover in Denali National Park Entrance to stretch you legs and learn about winter in Denali.
 This evening, explore the town and check in for the night at the famed Talkeetna Roadhouse.
 After dinner there, you’ll walk or snowshoe to the river, visit with a local aurora expert, and watch for more Northern Lights.

-- Day 6: After breakfast at the Talkeetna Roadhouse, you’ll embark on a two-hour dog-sledding tour—riding the runners, exploring trails and meeting the four-legged athletes.
+- Day 6: After breakfast at the Talkeetna Roadhouse, you’ll embark on a dog sledding tour where you'll drive the sled, exploring trails and meeting the four-legged athletes.
 Next, you’ll transfer to Anchorage to spend the night.

 Iditarod Aurora in Denali